OCaml on Windows: The easy way02 Feb 2017

 However, there is one last wrinkle.
 Setting environmental variables this way is temporary - if you exit WSL and then restart it with bash and then rerun

 printenv you will see that you have lost the environmental variables, and the

 ocaml command will now fail - unable to find the path for topfind because the environmental variables have gone.

 To fix this we can add the command

 eval "$(opam config env)" to the bottom of your .bashrc file in your home folder, which is run by bash every time you log in.
 This ensures that it runs automatically, so that you can just login and run ocaml to have a fully functional ocaml environment set up.
 If you switch compiler through the opam switch command, you will need to either re-run the command or restart the shell with exit and then bash to push the changes to the environment variables and update the version used by OCaml.

 You’re now ready to start Real World OCaml - enjoy!
 This gives you the REPL loop under bash, which is good for learning.
-However, for more serious programs you need to write an .ml file - the next part (coming soon) covers building using the bash OCaml environment from a GUI code editor in windows, such as Visual Studio Code.
+However, for more serious programs you need to write an .ml file - the next part (which you can find here) covers building using the bash OCaml environment from a GUI code editor in windows, such as Visual Studio Code.